Capital punishment in California: Pre-Furman and pre-Anderson history

-The first known death sentence in California was recorded in 1778.
+The first known death sentences in the Spanish colony that would become the State of California was recorded in 1778.
 On April 6, 1778, four Kumeyaay chiefs from a Mission San Diego area ranchería were convicted of conspiring to kill Christians and were sentenced to death by José Francisco Ortega, Commandant of the Presidio of San Diego; the four were to be shot on April 11.
 However, there is some doubt whether the executions actually took place.

 Four methods have been used historically for executions.
 Until slightly before California was admitted into the Union, executions were carried out by firing squad.
 Upon admission, the state adopted hanging as the method of choice.

 The penal code was modified on February 14, 1872, to state that hangings were to take place inside the confines of the county jail or other private places.
 The only people allowed to be present were the county sheriff, a physician, and the county District Attorney, who would in addition select at least 12 "reputable citizens".
 No more than two "ministers of the gospel" and no more than five people selected by the condemned could also be present.

 Executions were moved to the state level in 1889 when the law was updated so that hangings would occur in one of the state prisons—San Quentin State Prison and Folsom State Prison.
 According to the California Department of Corrections, although the law did not require the trial judge to choose a specific prison, it was customary for recidivists to be sent to Folsom.
 Under these new laws, the first execution at San Quentin was Jose Gabriel on March 3, 1893, for murder.
 The first hanging at Folsom was Chin Hane, also for murder, on December 13, 1895.
 A total of 215 inmates were hanged at San Quentin and a total of 93 were hanged at Folsom.

 The gas chamber at San Quentin State Prison prior to its disassembly in March 2019.
 Prior to the completion of the lethal injection room lethal injections were performed within the gas chamber with staff removing the chairs and placing a gurney within the chamber to execute an individual.
 It was last used to kill an individual with poison gas on August 24, 1993 and last used to kill an individual via injection on January 17, 2006.

 California adopted the gas chamber as its sole method in 1937 (though two more hangings took place for people already sentenced).
 The first people to die in the San Quentin gas chamber (the only one in the state) were Albert Kessell and Robert Lee Cannon on December 2, 1938.
 Three more people had their death sentences carried out within two weeks.
 Up until 1967, 194 people were executed by lethal gas, including four women.
 The last person was Aaron Mitchell on April 12, 1967.

 In previous eras the California Institution for Women housed the death row for women.